Before being used, the rule engine needs to be configured.

 MRules provides several context types:

-- Minimal context: simplest implementation, allowing to provide to the rule engine one Java bean, bringing input and output values.
+- Standard context: simple implementation, allowing to provide to the rule engine one Java bean, bringing input and output values.

 Corresponding Java Classes are MCompilationContext for compilation and MExecutionContext for execution.

-- IN / OUT context: A slghtly more complete implementation, allowing to provide to the rule engine twoJava bean. one brings input values and the other output values.
+- IN / OUT context: A slightly more complete implementation, allowing to provide to the rule engine twoJava bean. one brings input values and the other output values.

 Corresponding Java Classes are MInOutCompilationContext for compilation and MInOutExecutionContext for execution.